 Students who take a one semester leave of absence from CSUCI are considered continuing students and do not need to take any action prior to registration.
 Any student in good academic standing may apply to take a leave of absence from the university for up to four consecutive semesters.
 While a student may apply for multiple leaves, no student will be permitted more than six total semesters of leave from CSUCI.
-Academic Leave Forms are available at the Office of Admissions and Records.
-(SP03-06)
+Academic Leave Forms are available at the Records and Registration Office.
+(SPO3-06)